-The mission of this sequence is to prepare students to become reporters in various print and electronic media media.
-Students will also augment their journalistic skills with a variety of public relations courses that will broaden their communication skills and improve their career opportunities in different organizational and professional settings.
+The mission of the Journalism program is to prepare students to become reporters in various print and media outlets.
+Students will also augment their journalistic skills with a variety of Public relations courses that will broaden their communication skills and improve their career opportunities in different organizational and professional settings.
 Students will practice and refine their writing, reporting, and other journalistic skills.
-Each student admitted to the B.A program in Communications Arts/ Journalism sequence as of Fall 2012 must follow the new contract sheet, which appears in this catalogue.